lucferbux/TypescriptWeatherExample/README.md

 ## Description

-Final project for the Full Stack Development INESDI Master.
+Final project for the Full Stack Development Module 1 INESDI Master.
 The project consists of a weather application that allows you to search for the weather in a specific city.
 The application is developed with Angular 17 and Clean Archirecture.

 ## Installation